sagivnet/FactsService/README.md

 - User's personal feed containing all the existing facts that had been writen by the user

+- User can post facts to the global feed

+- User can delete his own facts

 - Online Remote Database integration

 - Authentication service